-Before you buy a condominium unit, it is important to collect and review a number of different documents.
-It is recommended you seek the help of experts like lawyers, real estate agents, and document reviewers to review these documents with you.
-They know what to look for to determine if a condominium is going to exceed your expectations or cause you endless headaches.
+Before buying a condominium unit, it is important to collect and review documents.
+You should get the help of experts like lawyers, real estate agents, and document reviewers when reviewing documents.
+They can help you determine if a condominium will exceed your expectations or cause you endless headaches.

-Listed below are recommended documents to collect and review before you buy, depending on whether you are interested in a new / conversion development or resale property.
-The lists below are not exhaustive and you should always consult your lawyer or real estate agent to ensure you have collected all necessary documents to make an informed decision.
+Below are documents you should collect and review before you buy.
+Depending on whether you are interested in a new/conversion development or resale property, what you review may be different.
+The lists below are not exhaustive.
+So you should always consult your lawyer or real estate agent to make sure that you have all the necessary documents to make an informed decision.

 Unsure of what new, conversion, and resale mean?
 Visit Choosing a Condominium for more information.